- Colleges

 Here’s a scholarship you can apply for in minutes.

-Veterans scholarships are financial aid for college created specifically for veterans students.
-Veterans scholarships can help students attain higher education opportunities that otherwise may be out of reach due to financial reasons.
+Veteran scholarships are financial aid for college created specifically for veteran students.
+Veteran scholarships can help students attain higher education opportunities that otherwise may be out of reach due to financial reasons.
 All scholarships are free money for college that you don’t have to pay back.

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-Pro tip: Don’t skip over scholarships for veterans with smaller award amounts ($).
+Pro tip: Don’t skip over scholarships for veteran with smaller award amounts ($).
 There’s typically less competition for them—and they add up!

-There are many resources to help you find scholarships for veterans.
+There are many resources to help you find scholarships for veteran.

 Scholarship resources